 Legitimate use-cases of VM types in C

-An earlier version of my Pitfalls of VLA in C article contained an example of useful case of VLA, which I pulled out of it as I decided the two -- although I'd be overjoyed being presented with more -- cases where VLA are clearly useful, deserve their dedicated, if low effort, post.
+An earlier version of my Pitfalls of VLA in C article contained an example of useful case of VLA, but since there are actually two of them (and I'd be overjoyed being presented with more), they deserve a dedicated, if low effort, post of their own.
 After all, those use-cases are the only reason why I compile with -Wvla-larger-than=0 rather than more strict and reliable -Wvla.

 Size check when passing to function #